rwieruch/blog_robinwieruch_content/blog/react-js-windows-setup/index.md

 ---
 title: "How to setup React.js on Windows"
-description: "A concise step by step guide on how to setup React.js on Windows for your PC.
-In a few steps, you will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Windows ..."
+description: "A step by step guide on how to setup React.js on Windows for your PC.
+You will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Windows ..."
-date: "2018-02-20T13:50:46+02:00"
+date: "2022-04-01T13:50:46+02:00"
 categories: ["React", "VS Code", "Web Development"]
 keywords: ["react js windows setup"]
 hashtags: ["#ReactJs"]